Fire hydrant: Preventing misuse

 To prevent casual use or misuse, the hydrant requires special tools to be opened, usually a large wrench with a pentagonal socket.
 Vandals sometimes cause monetary loss by wasting water when they open hydrants.
 Such vandalism can also reduce municipal water pressure and impair firefighters' efforts to extinguish fires.
 Most fire hydrants in Australia are protected by a silver-coloured cover with a red top, secured to the ground with bolts to protect the hydrant from vandalism and unauthorized use.
 The cover must be removed before use.

 In most areas of the United States, contractors who need temporary water may purchase permits to use hydrants.
-The permit will generally require a hydrant meter, a gate valve and sometimes a clapper valve (if not designed into the hydrant already) to prevent back-flow into the hydrant.
+The permit will generally require a hydrant meter, a gate valve and sometimes a clapper valve (if not designed into the hydrant already) to prevent backflow into the hydrant.
 Additionally, residents who wish to use the hydrant to fill their in-ground swimming pool are commonly permitted to do so, provided they pay for the water and agree to allow firefighters to draft from their pool in the case of an emergency.

 Municipal services, such as street sweepers and tank trucks, may also be allowed to use hydrants to fill their water tanks.
-Often sewer maintenance trucks need water to flush out sewerage lines, and fill their tanks on site from a hydrant.
-If necessary, the municipal workers will record the amount of water they used, or use a meter.
+Often sewer maintenance trucks need water to flush out sewerage lines and fill their tanks on site from a hydrant.
+If necessary, the municipal workers will record the amount of water they used or use a meter.